Tntpot/http-418/src/content/blog/markdown-style-guide.md

 heroImage: '../../assets/blog-placeholder-1.jpg'
 ---

+<mark>This is the auto-generated Astro file — which I'm leaving here for my own reference (or yours!)</mark>

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings